 Biological Filtration – This method harnesses the power of nature by providing areas within the filter where microscopic bacteria can live and multiply.
 The media should have a high surface area about their volume so that more bacteria can live within the space.
 All tanks will have some natural biological filter either from the bacteria that live on the surface of the substrate or the surface of the plants.

-Chemical Filtration – This process removes chemical pollutants and metals from the water by special absorbent resins and granules.
+Chemical Filtration – This process removes chemical pollutants and metals from the water with special absorbent resins and granules.
 Once saturated, the media are typically spent, so they are then discarded and replaced.
 The most common chemical medium available is aquarium-grade carbon, which can remove dyes, odors, and medications from tank water and chlorine from tap water.

 READ ALSO :